Skip to content

 co2s_lab = pyco2.sys(pCO2=400, temperature=25)

-# Calculate fCO2 under lab conditions (optional step)
+# Convert to fCO2 under initial conditions (optional)

 Propagate uncertainties

-For example, to get the total uncertainty in pH from independent uncertainties in alkalinity and DIC:
+For example, to get the total uncertainty in pH from uncertainties in alkalinity and DIC and including the set of uncertainties for equilibrium constants and total borate content proposed by OEDG18:

 # Set up a CO2System